blacksmithgu/obsidian-dataview/docs/docs/api/code-reference.md

 ### `dv.el(text)`

-Renders arbitrary text in the given html element.
+Render arbitrary text in the given html element.
 ```js
 dv.el("b", "This is some bold text");
 ```

 ### `dv.header(level, text)`

-Renders a header of level 1 - 6 with the given text.
+Render a header of level 1 - 6 with the given text.

 ```js
 dv.header(1, "Big!");